*Estimated delivery dates are shown for this product only.

 When will it arrive?

 Orders ship same day if placed before 2PM CT.
 All items in your cart must be listed as In Stock.
 Place separate orders on in-stock and back ordered items if you want same day shipping.
 Applies to UPS shipping methods only, LTL Freight may go out same day if carrier pick-up schedule permits.

 In order to achieve maximum strength on vinyl coated cable, please remove the vinyl coating from the cable in the area where the wire rope clip, sleeve, or button will be affixed.
 When selecting termination fittings for vinyl coated cable, select the fitting that is sized to the diameter of the cable, not the diameter of the coating.
 If you affix the termination fitting over the vinyl coating, the strength of the assembly will be greatly reduced.

 Before using this tool, examine and ensure that the bolt and nut of the swager are tight.

 Cut cable to the required length and lace the cable through the sleeve so that the end will still protrude after crimping.

-Properly insert sleeve into he correct cavity and line up the sleeve between the swager jaws with the long axis perpendicular to the jaws.
+Properly insert sleeve into the correct cavity and line up the sleeve between the swager jaws with the long axis perpendicular to the jaws.

-Swage each sleeve with the correct number of swages listed in the in the table below following the swage sequence shown below.
+Swage each sleeve with the correct number of swages listed in the table below following the swage sequence shown below.

 Lap splices can be made by 2 oval sleeves.
 Keep a short space between the sleeves.